infracamp/kickstart-flavor-base/DEVELOPMENT.md

 submodules version you have in this repository.

+## Build & start the image locally

+go to `test/01-devmode` and execute `./kickstart.sh`

+It will build and run the image.

 ## Dockerhub integration

 - The docker-service must be added to group-repository by hand